 We will be tending our gardens which now include a 20'x100' high tunnel, an 63' herbal triskelion mandala, cold frames for nursery plants, tree nursery, and more.
-Other activities include: exploring permaculture concepts of crop diversity, soil building, composting, comparison of tilling and no-till soil preparation, transplanting, weeding, harvesting, various ways of storing food and processing herbs (drying, freezing, canning, tinctures, salves, infusions) and collecting seeds.
-We will tend to our bee hives, chickens, install an efficient irrigation system, and stock our Apothecary.
+Other activities include: exploring permaculture concepts of crop diversity, soil building, composting, comparison of tilling and no-till soil preparation, transplanting, weeding, harvesting, various ways of storing food and processing herbs (drying, freezing, canning, tinctures, oils, vinegars, salves, infusions) and collecting seeds.
+We will tend to our bee hives, chickens, irrigation system, and stock our Apothecary.

 Our goals are to maximize productivity on this land, build health with our lifestyle choices, learn about and teach others the value of natural herbal health, and to live in community with each other, simply and intimately with nature, learning ancient skills for homesteading and survival - all supported by a sustainable, simple, hard working, focused community lifestyle.

 All this we hope to share with those who visit our farm, whether to purchase herbs from our Apothecary, camp, tour the farm, or attend a wellness program in the Retreat Center.